rinoux/wuw/README.md

 # wuw
-tiny tool to clone or pull git repos
+tiny tool to clone or pull git repos from bitbucket